rancher/spur/docs/README.md

 You can make a flag required by setting the `Required` field to `true`.
 If a user does not provide a required flag, they will be shown an error message.

-Take for example this app that reqiures the `lang` flag:
+Take for example this app that requires the `lang` flag:

 <!-- {
   "error": "Required flag \"lang\" not set"